jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## This is all horribly complicated!
 I'm a pretty good programmer, I don't need all this

-I felt the same way when first starting out.
-Even now, when discussing some of the finer points of TDD it can feel a little overly-cautious and pessimistic.
-The thing is though, if there's more than 2 programmers working on a project it's just not possible to always be available for everyone.

-Imagine you've written a function, and someone wants to make a change to it.
-If they knew that the tests were high-quality, they could just figure it out themselves and be fairly confident that they weren't doing anything wrong.
-In the absence of a test-suite they would (hopefully) come and sit on your head and work things out with you.

-In the worst case, they're under a lot of pressure so they make the change that re-introduces some subtle bug that you'd already taken care of initially.
-The bug might only get discovered months later, at which point maybe the dev who introduced the problematic-change is on leave and the commit message just says "fixed issue" so now you're really screwed.
+That might be true, you might not need tests in order to produce good quality code.
+However, you're not the only person on your team.
+Also, you're probably not going to be on that team forever; tomorrow you might move on to another project or even to another company.
+What happens then?

-At it's best, TDD is a way to communicate your decisions without needing to write extensive documentation that no one will ever read (or maintain when they make changes).
-Good-quality unit tests save such an incredible amount of time, and ultimately that's more time that you have to work in peace.
+Writing tests is a way to communicate the behaviour of the code without needing to write extensive documentation that no one will ever read (or maintain).
+Good-quality unit tests save an incredible amount of dev-hours, and can help a team to maintain a stable velocity as it grows.

 ## What exactly are good-quality tests?